Matrix Decomposition and Applications: Regularization: A Geometric Interpretation

-We have seen in Section~\ref{section:regularization-extention-general} (p.~\pageref{section:regularization-extention-general}) that the regularization can extend the ALS to general matrices.
-The gradient descent can reveal the geometric meaning of the regularization.
-To avoid confusion, we denote the loss function without regularization by $l(\bz)$ and the loss with regularization by $L(\bz) = \l(\bz)+\lambda_z ||\bz||^2$ where $l(\bz): \real^n \rightarrow \real$.
-When minimizing $l(\bz)$, descent method will search in $\real^n$ for a solution.
-However, in machine learning, searching in the whole space $\real^n$ can cause overfitting.
-A partial solution is to search in a subset of the vector space, e.g., searching in $\bz^\top\bz < C$ for some constant $C$.
-That is
+In Section~\ref{section:regularization-extention-general}, we discussed how regularization can extend the ALS algorithm to general matrices.
+Gradient descent offers a geometric interpretation of regularization.
+To avoid confusion, we denote the loss function without regularization as $l(\bz)$ and the loss function with regularization as $L(\bz) = \l(\bz)+\lambda_z \normtwo{\bz}^2$, where $l(\bz): \real^n \rightarrow \real$.
+When minimizing $l(\bz)$, a descent method typically searches for a solution in $\real^n$.
+However, in machine learning, searching across the entire space $\real^n$ can lead to overfitting.
+One way to mitigate this is to restrict the search to a subset of the vector space, such as searching in $\bz^\top\bz < C$ for some constant $C$.
+This can be formulated as the constrained optimization problem: